 Recommended for reading: How Stimulant Medications Help Adults with ADHD

 Some adults diagnosed with attention deficit hyperactivity disorder find everyday decision-making, or even simply choosing something as basic as food, quite difficult.
 Meal prepping helps mitigate such issues by allowing the fighter to make such decisions in advance, thereby lowering the stress that would have been experienced during the week in trying to make meal choices.
-Choose a day every week, no matter how tight the schedule may be, when you will cook a lot to prevent the risks of making poor food choices.
+Choose a day every week, no matter how tight the schedule may be when you will cook a lot to prevent the risks of making poor food choices.

 Fidgeting is often deemed inappropriate behaviour and is thus associated with a negative connotation.
 But for most people suffering from ADHD, this is a practical action aimed at improving focus and concentration.
 Fidget tools – such as squishy stress balls, fidget spinners or rings, tactile jewellery, etc. – enable a person to dispel excess neural energy while executing higher-order processes that require mental attention.